Clepa/Tools/LocalEnvironment/Docs/local_config.md

   - Change the target to: `"C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --user-data-dir="C:\tools\_data\Chrome"`.
 - Open Chrome using the new shortcut:
   - Check if the bookmarks and passwords have been added correctly.
   - If something is missing, do it manually.
 Export from the old Chrome and import them into the new one.
-In some cases, To activate the import option for passwords add to the shortcut target: `--enable-features=PasswordImport`.
+In some cases, to activate the import option for passwords, add to the shortcut target: `--enable-features=PasswordImport`.
-- Hereinafter, use the new shortcut for using Chrome. -->
+- Hereinafter, use the new shortcut for using Chrome.
+-->